 Exceptional patient care is standard practice at Edward-Elmhurst Health.
 Our professional nurses deliver patient-centered quality care every day, backed by supportive colleagues who practice as a team.

-Edward Hospital and Elmhurst Hospital have been awarded Magnet® status, the highest honor a hospital can achieve for nursing care.
+Edward Hospital and Elmhurst Hospital have been awarded Magnet® status, and both hospitals currently maintain re-designation status.

-In addition to earning Magnet status in 2015, Elmhurst Hospital was one of only five hospitals worldwide to achieve Planetree Distinction in 2013.
-This distinction recognizes achievement and innovation in the delivery of patient-centered care.
+In 2013, Elmhurst Hospital was one of only five hospitals worldwide to achieve Planetree Distinction which recognizes achievement and innovation in the delivery of patient-centered care.
 In 2018, Elmhurst Hospital was awarded Planetree’s highest honor, Gold Certification by Planetree International.
 This award recognizes Elmhurst Hospital’s achievement and innovation in the delivery of person-centered care that goes beyond the norm in today’s healthcare environment.

 A Message from the Edward Hospital and Elmhurst Memorial Hospitals’ Chief Nursing Officers